 House Bill No. 76 introduces the crime of "intentional infection of an incurable sexually transmitted disease" in Louisiana law.
 This new offense is defined as when a person knowingly infects another individual with an incurable sexually transmitted disease without the victim's informed consent.
 The bill outlines specific actions that constitute this crime, including sexual intercourse, the sale or donation of bodily fluids, and sharing needles.
-Penalties for this crime vary based on the victim's age and other factors, with severe consequences for offenders who target minors or individuals with intellectual disabilities.
-The bill also establishes affirmative defenses for those accused, such as if the victim was aware of the risk of infection.
+Penalties for this crime vary based on the age of the victim and the offender, with harsher sentences for offenses involving minors or individuals with intellectual disabilities.
+The bill also establishes affirmative defenses for individuals accused of this crime, such as if the victim was aware of the risk of infection.

 Statutes affected: HB76 Engrossed: 15:541(24)